Hawker® AGM Batteries for Aerospace & Defense

 An NSN is a National Stock Number.
 NSNs are assigned to items (e.g., batteries, tires, lubricants, etc.) that are routinely procured, stocked, and issued within the federal supply system.
 When deemed necessary, federal supply system items are assigned an NSN by the Department of Defense’s (DoD) Defense Logistics Agency Logistics Information Service (DLIS).
 It’s normally a 13 digit code (e.g., the NSN for a 6TAGM battery that is “qualified” via MIL-PRF-32143C is: 6140-01-485-1472.).
 Note: Since an NSN is linked to a qualified product (e.g., 6TAGM battery), it’s possible that multiple manufacturers (or suppliers) are authorized to provide their qualified product under the same NSN.

 A CAGE code is a Commercial and Government Entity code.
 It’s assigned by the DoD’s Defense Logistics Agency (DLA) and is used to identify a legal entity (e.g., a business) at a specific location (e.g., Warrensburg, MO).
-It’s a five-character ID number (e.g., the EnerSys® CAGE code for the plant where the Hawker® ARMASAFE™ Plus 6TAGM battery is manufactured is: 0WY95.)
+It’s a five-character ID [e.g., the EnerSys® CAGE code for the plant where the Hawker® ARMASAFE™ Plus 6TAGM battery is manufactured is: 0WY95 (note: the first digit is a zero)].
 In instances where ordering a specific manufacturer’s (or suppliers) product through the federal supply system by NSN is not feasible, use of the manufacturer’s (or supplier’s) CAGE code in conjunction with that manufacturer’s (or supplier’s) Part Number (or Product number) can be used.

 A Product Number is synonymous with a manufacturer’s (or supplier’s) Part Number.
 For example, the Product Number for the Hawker® ARMASAFE™ Plus 6TAGM battery is: 9750N7025.
 In instances where ordering a specific manufacturer’s (or supplier’s) product through the federal supply system by NSN is not feasible, use of the manufacturer’s (or supplier’s) Product Number (or Part Number) in conjunction with that manufacturer’s (or supplier’s) CAGE code can be used.